Frank Parsons (social reformer): Career

 Parsons took a job as a civil engineer for a railroad located in Western Massachusetts upon graduation but he lost this position when the firm collapsed amidst the Panic of 1873.

 After relatively brief stints as a common laborer and a public school teacher, Parsons decided to go into the legal profession, preparing for the Massachusetts bar examination for one year before taking and passing the exam in 1881.

 Unfortunately, Parsons experienced a health failure shortly after passing the bar exam and found himself compelled to move to the New Mexico Territory in search of recovery.
-Parsons would remain in that state for three years.
+Parsons remained there for three years.
 Parsons established a legal practice in New Mexico but soon tired of the profession.
 Instead, Parsons was employed by the publishing firm of Little, Brown and Company as a writer of law textbooks.
 Several volumes were produced during the course of this association.

 With textbook publications came academic recognition, and in 1892 Parsons was added to the staff as a lecturer at Boston University School of Law.
-He would remain in that position for the greater part of the rest of his life, leaving only in 1905 on account of competing research interests.
+He held that position for the greater part of the rest of his life, leaving only in 1905 on account of competing research interests.

 Parson's position at Boston University only occupied part of the academic year, leaving him free to work on other projects and in other capacities for much of the year.
-He joined the staff of Kansas State Agricultural College in 1897, in the wake of a recent Populist electoral victory in that state and the advent of a new liberal administration at that school.
+He joined the staff of Kansas State Agricultural College in 1897, in the wake of a Populist electoral victory in that state and the advent of a new liberal administration at the college.